 New variety of nondenominated (49¢) Ferns coils March 27

 The United States Postal Service will issue five Ferns forever coil stamps March 27.
 This USPS publicity image shows the stamps next to each other, though it is expected that the actual stamps will be issued with spaces in between.
-Earlier stamps with the same designs were gravure-printed; the new stamps are offset-printed.
+Earlier stamps with

 The United States Postal Service is issuing a new variety of the Ferns forever stamps in coils on March 27.

 The five stamps each show photographs by Cindy Dyer of different fern types: autumn fern, Goldie’s wood fern, soft shield fern, Fortune’s holly fern and painted fern.

 The USPS publicity image pictured here shows the stamps directly adjacent to one another, but it is expected that the actual stamps will be issued with spaces between them to facilitate their use in stamp-affixing machinery.

 The five Ferns designs were first issued Jan.
 27, 2014, as denominated 49¢ coil stamps gravure-printed by CCL Label (Scott 4848-4852).
 The stamps were sold in coil rolls of 3,000 and 10,000.